Project aims and design

 - We have a dietetics Masters student working on “Determining the dietary patterns associated with meeting the WHO 10% and 5% of total energy free sugars guideline in New Zealand adults: Secondary analysis of the 2008/09 Adult Nutrition Survey data.”.
 The difference between those meeting and those not meeting the guidelines will be modelled to estimate the associated health benefit.

-This project will be led by Professor Tony Blakely at The University of Otago Wellington.
+This project is led by Professor Tony Blakely at The University of Otago Wellington.